Premier League Brighton leading way for fan inclusion

 "The club has got the balance right.
 Between having the right facilities and making people feel included.
 They're not segregated and feel part of the team.
 For me as a parent that's really important."

-Staff are the stadium are specially trained to assist supporters who don't have visual needs.
+Staff at the stadium are specially trained to assist supporters who don't have visual needs.
 Millie Crowhurst is Brighton & Hove Albion's disability liaison officer and wants to make every fan feel included.

 "Within the ground we've got a hidden disability wristband scheme for our supporters that need it.
 They can show this wristband to any member of security or steward and they will help.